cobwebch/external_import/Documentation/Installation/Index.rst

 Upgrade to 6.1.0
 """"""""""""""""

-Records which have external key set (the value references by the :ref:`referenceUid <administration-general-tca-properties-reference-uid>` property) are now skipped in the import.
+Records which have no external key set (the value referenced by the :ref:`referenceUid <administration-general-tca-properties-reference-uid>` property) are now skipped in the import.
 Indeed it makes no sense to import records without such keys, as they can never be updated and - if several are created in a single